wasimranacse/Data-Analytics-Engineering-Project-AWS-Snowflake-dbt-/README.md

 # dbt Snowflake Analytics Project

 ## 📌 Overview
-This project demonstrates a scalable analytics engineering pipeline using dbt and Snowflake.
+This project demonstrates a scalable data and analytics engineering pipeline using dbt and Snowflake.

 ## 🏗 Architecture
 - Raw → Staging → Marts